surajeetsen/100-days-of-code/100-days-of-algorithms/log.md

 # 100 Days Of Algorithms - Log

+## Day 6: January 18, 2018
+Worked on the Egg Dropping Problem.

 ## Day 5: January 17, 2018
 Worked on the LCS problem to return the Longest Subsequence instead of length.